valkyrie-fnd/valkyrie-stubs/README.md

 To configure the valkyre module for the test, make sure that the provider is present [here](./valkyrie_config.yml) too.

-*Note*: The config files mentioned in this section are included in the image in the docker build, so there is no point changing them in runtime.
+*Note*: The config files mentioned in this section are included in the image in the docker build, so there is no point in changing them in runtime.
 If stubs is built and run as a go binary, the config files should be present in the execution directory and can be updated between each stop and start.

 ### Running tests with fault injection using Broken